John Philbin: Early life

 Philbin began surfing at 12.
 He studied acting at the University of California, Santa Barbara, as well as being on the university's surf team.

 Career

 An accomplished surfer, Philbin has used this skill in films such as Point Break, The Boost, and North Shore.
 Some of his other films include Children of the Corn and The Return of the Living Dead.

 Surfing instruction

 Philbin gives surf training to actors to prepare them for film roles, one of the most notable being the surf instructor for actors in the film Blue Crush.

 Personal life

 2015 arrest

-Philbin was arrested on February 28, 2015, after he brandished a loaded gun to his girlfriend.
+Philbin was arrested on February 28, 2015, after he brandished a loaded gun at his girlfriend.
 He pleaded no contest to a misdemeanor weapons charge and was sentenced to 30 days in county jail (credited with 26 days), plus 3 years' probation and complete a 52-week AA program and domestic violence classes.